Appraisal Deep Dive: The Ritz‑Carlton Residences, Portland — A Case Study in a Well‑Managed Turnaround (2026)

 The histogram peaks at 900–999 SF (312 sales, 13.3% of total), with strong adjacent bins at 800–899 SF (244 sales, 10.4%) and 1,000–1,099 SF (278 sales, 11.8%).
 Together, the 800–1,199 SF range captures approximately 43.9% of sales, and the cumulative share below 1,300 SF reaches 71.3%.
 This concentrated middle reflects the typical size profile for the region: compact to mid-sized units (1–2 bedrooms) in garden-style, mid-rise, or older urban buildings, offering efficient living without excessive space.

-The moderate right skew (17.1% at or above 1,500 SF, with a thin tail beyond 2,200 SF) indicates variability driven by premium or larger configurations: newer high-rises, townhome-style condos, or combined units in desirable locations.
+The moderate right skew (17.1% at or above 1,500 SF, with a thin tail beyond 2,200 SF) indicates variability driven by premium or larger configurations: newer high-rises, townhome-style condos, or combined units in premium locations.
 The low-end tail (below 800 SF, 19.3%) is present but limited, typically corresponding to studios or micro-units in older complexes.
 Overall, the tight size distribution underscores why PPSF in condos behaves more directly as a price indicator rather than a function of diminishing returns on incremental square footage (as often seen in detached homes).

 The following histogram shows the distribution of cumulative days on market for condo units in 2025: